Income tax returns for foreign corporations

 Foreign corporations are not required to pay Finnish income tax if they do not have a permanent establishment in Finland.
 If you believe your activities in Finland do not give rise to a permanent establishment for income tax purposes, you must state this under section 2 of Form 6U and enclose with it a completed Form 80 (Account of local operations - Foreign corporate entity).
 The tax return and the accompanying Form 80 must be filed within four months from the end of the month in which the corporation's accounting period ends.

-You are not required to file a tax return and Form 80 if you have received a decision from the Tax Administration stating that you are not considered to have a permanent establishment in Finland.
-You may have received such a decision in connection with a previous year's tax assessment or a binding preliminary ruling.
-However, if the clarification has been requested or there has been changes in the company’s operations, you must file a tax return with Form 80.
-For example, if the business operations in Finland continue for a longer time than expected or if the corporation begins new business operations, a tax return and Form 80 must be filed in spite of an earlier decision stating otherwise.
+You are not required to file a tax return and Form 80 if you have received a binding advance ruling from the Tax Administration stating that you are not considered to have a permanent establishment in Finland.
+However, if there have been changes in the corporation’s operations or if the Tax Administration has requested you to provide more information, you must file a tax return with Form 80.

 Companies in the construction, installation and assembly sectors must provide a report every year